pip-webui/pip-webui-tutorial/step6/Readme.md

 ### Create nodes tiles view

-Replace content of **nodes.html** file with the content below.
+Replace content of **nodes.html** file with HTML snippet below.
-It will display a tile view with IoT nodes showing their name, measurements and current location:
+It will display tiles with IoT nodes showing their name, measurements and current location:

 ```html
 <pip-tiles class="layout-fill pip-no-tabs" column-width="440">